 Plans for Academic Program Improvement:

-NewSchool of Architecture and Design’s program improvement plans are linked to assessment of student learning outcomes.
+NewSchool of Architecture & Design’s program improvement plans are linked to the assessment of student learning outcomes.
 The campus has developed an annual assessment cycle and a Five Year program review model for campus-wide and program-specific that focused on student learning outcomes.

 Last updated: June 2017